 $ nano /etc/group

 Next, we need to add some polkit rules so that udisks will grant easier access to mounting privileges.
-In the Arch Wiki, there is a configuration section in the Udisks page.
+In the Arch Wiki, there is a configuration section on the Udisks page.
 In it, we are presented with 3 options.
 I picked the third option because I installed KDE and Dolphin.
-Copy the contents of the file on GitHub into a file located in '/etc/polkit-1/rules.d/'.
-You can call it whatever you wish.
-I called it '50-storage-group.rules'.
+Copy the contents of the file on GitHub into a file located in ‘

 You should be able to then mount the drive and use it properly.
 The package ‘ntfs-3g’ should be installed as well in order to write to NTFS filesystems.